-Ann Wolff Foundation, Berlin is established as a non-profit-foundation in Berlin, Germany, in 2008.
+Ann Wolff Foundation, Berlin was established as a non-profit-foundation in Berlin, Germany, in 2008.

-Ann Wolff and her husband Dirk Bimberg established recently 2017 the non-profit organization, Ann Wolff Foundation, Gotland in Visby, Sweden.
+Ann Wolff and her husband Dirk Bimberg established recently, in 2017, the non-profit organization, Ann Wolff Foundation, Gotland in Visby, Sweden.

 Donations of works by Ann Wolff form the basis of both foundations.
-The foundations take care and maintenance of Ann Wolffs artwork, to show and publish it and widen the discussion concerning art and culture with a focus on glass.
+The foundations take care of and maintain Ann Wolffs artwork, to show and publish it and widen the discussion concerning art and culture with a focus on glass.

-A property in the middle of Visby donated to AWFG works as studio for the artist and meeting point for AWFG and Anns friends.
+A property in the middle of Visby is donated to AWFG works as a studio for the artist and a meeting point for AWFG and Ann’s friends.

 2009 Walter Holger, Germany, www.holger-walter-atelier.de